angylearns/angylearns/README.md

     <section>
         Hey there.
 My name is Angy and I'm a future Full Stack Developer.
         <br><br>
-        I entered the tech world during the pandemic, and since then, I haven't stopped.
+        I entered the tech world during the pandemic and haven't stopped since.
 I obtained a professional certificate in web application development, programmed my first app, and got my first job as a developer.
         <br><br>
         I'm currently immersed in my education and professional development.
 I <strong>love</strong> learning, and I'm always studying.
     </section><br>